 (article continues below)

-If you currently own a surgical instruments and supplies business, you are in the wrong spot.
+If you currently own a webbing business, you are in the wrong spot.
 Try these useful resources: